hayes/pothos/packages/plugin-prisma/README.md

 ## Creating interfaces with `builder.prismaInterface`

-`builder.prismaInterface` works just like builder.prismaInterface and can be used to define either the primary type or a variant for a model.
+`builder.prismaInterface` works just like builder.prismaObject and can be used to define either the primary type or a variant for a model.

 The following example creates a `User` interface, and 2 variants Admin and Member.
 The `resolveType` method returns the typenames as strings to avoid issues with circular references.